-Remember, the G0438 and G0439 must not be billed within 12 months of a previous billing for the same patient.
+Remember, the G0438 and G0439 must not be billed within 12 months of a previous billing for the same patient, under the same Tax Identification Number.

 How should we bill PacificSource Medicare if the minimum requirement for an AWV is not met?
 Can we bill with a modifier 52?